Yohann0617/tgNetDisc/README_EN.md

 ## Docker One-click deployment (recommended 🏆)
 - `TOKEN`is a bot token.
 - `CHANNEL` can be the channel address or chatId (can be obtained through the robot [@getidsbot](https://t.me/getidsbot)).
 If it is a channel, you need to make the channel public, pull the robot into the channel, and set it as an administrator.
 The channel address format is such as: `@yohannChannl`.
-Reference the file and reply to `get` to get the file id (base64 encoding).
-The file can be downloaded directly through `domain name`+`/d/`+`file id`.
-If it is a picture, it can be viewed directly.
+Reference the file (for fragmented files above 10MB, reference the `fileAll.txt` file) and reply `get` to obtain the file id (base64 encoding).
+You can directly download the file through `domain name`+`/d/`+`file id` Files, if they are pictures, can be viewed directly.

 Pull the personal registry image and start the container: